tolgadurak/credit-module-challenge/README.md

 |     loan-api     | Loan API which contains business logic of customers and their loans |

 ## How to build
-There are several ways to build a Spring Boot module.
+There are several ways to build Spring Boot modules.
 The traditional way is to use embedded gradlew scripts which use gradle build system.
 Depending on platform run the following commands.